hrshtgo/Mashup/README.md

 * Install ffmpeg via https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/.

 ## Using the Web App
-* Navigate to the folder where you have downloaded the above files and open [run.py].
+* Download [run.py] and open it using python.

 * Hit submit after filling in the required entries on the webpage that opens.

-* The input email id should receive a zip file containing an audio file that can be renamed to any audio file extension format [e.g., .mp3].
+* The input email id should receive a zip file containing an audio file that can be renamed to any audio file extension format [e.g., mashup.mp3].

-* Editing the HTML file named [index.html] in the templates folder can change the web app's appearance.

 The webapp can be hosted online on a platform that allows the following:
 * SMTP via port 465.